Anelasmocephalus hadzii

 Anelasmocephalus hadzii is a species of trogulid, a group of opiliones, native to Europe.

-Characteristic Features
+Characteristic features

-A. hadzii has all legs except for the calcaneus are very hairy and warty.
+All of the legs of A. hadzii, except for the calcaneus, are very hairy and warty.
 Soil particles, as with most trogulidae, are tightly glued to these warts.
-The glans of the penis is long and has a hook at the end.
-The distal end of this is long and thin.
+The glans of the penis is long, has a hook at the end and its distal end is long and thin.